 - Switch topics if you or someone else begins to complain.

-Party Scenario: You discreetly arrive about 55 minutes into the program, circle the room quickly to be seen, speak to the boss, speak to a colleague, speak to a counterpart in another department, and disappear 23 minutes later without anyone noticing.
+Party Scenario: You discreetly arrive about 55 minutes into the program, circle the room quickly to be seen, speak to the boss, chat with a colleague, say hello to a counterpart in another department, and disappear 23 minutes later without anyone noticing.

 Senior managers should make a point of staying as long as possible.
 That means if you're not there when the event begins, certainly stay until the event ends.

-Employees should also be mindful of how long they stay at the party.
+Regardless of seniority, employees who want to make a good impression should be mindful of how long they stay at the party.

-Party Scenario: In preparation for the company event, a few ladies may choose that form fitting, low cut, sequin dress and highly fragrant new perfume.
-For a few men, they may think it's the ideal time to show off that shiny suit (which should never have been worn) ... and, oh yea, that strong, new cologne.
+Party Scenario: In preparation for the company event, a few ladies may choose that form-fitting, low cut, sequin dress and highly fragrant new perfume.
+For a few men, they may think it's the ideal time to show off that shiny suit (which should never have been worn) ... and, oh yeah, that potent new cologne.

 Pay attention to the attire description listed on the event invitation.
-This may be a holiday party, but it's being attended by your coworkers, not personal friends and family.
+This may be a holiday party, but you're gathering with your co-workers, not personal friends and family.

 Party Scenario: The company excluded personal guests for the first time this year, but your spouse happens to be great friends with most of your colleagues and knows many of the bosses.
-You decide to bring him or her with you because several people in your department agreed it was a good idea.
+You decide to bring them with you because several people in your department agreed it was a good idea.

 Some organizations allow additional guests, but many do not.
 Remember that this is an officially sponsored company event.
-All of the planning decisions have already been carefully weighed, and many legitimate reasons exist behind such decisions, including the accounting of expenses.
+All of the planning decisions have already been carefully weighed.
+There are many legitimate reasons behind such decisions, including the accounting of expenses.

 If guests are excluded on the invitation, schedule a different party with your friends and family members, and leave them at home this year.

-Party Scenario: You stay for the duration of the party and join other colleagues elsewhere for drinks after it ends.
-You may have indulged just to the point where you may be feeling a little less inhibited than a couple hours earlier.
-And then you act on what may not be the best decision of the day: you head back to the office with another co-worker.
+Party Scenario: You stay for the duration of the party and join some colleagues elsewhere for drinks after it ends.
+You've indulged just to the point where you may be feeling a little less inhibited than a couple of hours earlier.
+Then you act on what may not be the best decision of the day: you head back to the office with another co-worker.

-Remember this: in most offices, security cameras are frequently placed where you may not realize, including hallways, stairwells, etc. Many organizations take different views on personal relationships among employees and managers.
-And, at the very least, everyone will definitely know about personal encounters at the office and elsewhere -- long after the party is over.
+Remember this: most offices have security cameras placed where you may not realize, including hallways, stairwells, etc. Many organizations take unfavorable views toward personal relationships among employees and managers.
+And, at the very least, everyone will definitely know about personal encounters at the office and elsewhere—long after the party is over.